Benchmarking Differentially Private Tabular Data Synthesis: Experimental Results

 \subsection{Overall Evaluation}

-\textbf{Utility Comparison.} \cref{general result} shows the detailed utility metrics of different methods respectively.
+\textbf{Utility Comparison.} We provide detailed results on machine learning efficacy, query error, and fidelity error in \cref{general result}, and show some brief results of conditional query error in \cref{cond query}.
 To make the result more straightforward, we utilize the t-SNE~\cite{van2008visualizing}, a dimensionality reduction technique, to visualize the synthesis results of all methods on the Bank dataset in \cref{fig0: exp}.
 By reducing the dimensionality of the dataset with t-SNE technique and plotting the scatter distribution, these visualizations reveal the distribution overlap between synthetic and real data, demonstrating synthesizers' ability to generate data resembling the original.